GenesisFR/HowToBecomeGoodAtShooters/README.md

 - doesn't despawn until all other Black Tusk units in the fight are dead
 - elites roll faster, have more health and fire incendiary grenades
 - vulnerable to explosive damage
+- the Firestarter shotgun (from the Firewall specialization) allows you to put it on fire by lowering its fire resistance

 #### Rusher
 - tries to get close to use his deadly shotgun